Here's why you should have one:

 Many Assets, One Location

-A hardware wallet, often a small plug-in device, is a portable key to access your crypto assets safely from anywhere.
+Often a small plug-in device, a hardware wallet is portable, allowing for a safe way to access your crypto assets from anywhere.
 A hardware wallet can “log you in” to many dApps without having to create new accounts.
 You can even use them to log in to regular apps like Google and Facebook.

 Platforms like Radar Relay let you trade directly from your hardware wallet.
 This is the safest way to trade digital assets as you retain custody of your tokens at all times.
 The assets trade straight from your wallet rather than being deposited to an exchange wallet.
 That saves you time by skipping deposit delays and fees from withdrawal limits.